-A counselling environment can help a couple get a different perspective of the relationship.
-It can help them see the other person’s point of view.
+A counselling environment can help a couple get a different perspective on the relationship.
+It can help you see the other person’s point of view.
 But knowing and appreciating your partner’s point is one thing.
 Doing something constructive about it is quite another.
 When you engage in couples counselling it is like clearing the site for construction.
-Coaching is like laying the foundation, and building the structure, the home so to speak.
+Coaching is like laying the foundation and building the structure of a home, so to speak.
 The better the materials, the knowledge and skills you have to build with, the better the end result.

-Knowing how to navigate the tricky waters of relationship disputes requires skill, knowledge and understanding.
+Knowing how to navigate the tricky waters of relationship disputes requires skill, knowledge, and understanding.
 However, research shows that there is one other major aspect that is required for a successful outcome and that is a plan to work towards.
 And as you can appreciate, nobody builds a home without a proper plan in place.

 The key building blocks of this effective approach include: